Who can see review analytics?

 To do so, you will want to click 'Enable comparison group.'
 In the example above, you would filter for 'Teams' = People and Culture in the first filter section.
 In the second filter section (the comparison group), you would filter to see all teams (which you do by selecting all teams apart from the People and Culture team).

 There will then be two different colored lines representing the first group (People and Culture) and the comparison group (everyone).
-You can hover over a point on the chart to see which color represents which group, and the scores for each skill / category.
+You can hover over a point on the chart to see which color represents which group, and the scores for each competency / category.
 The first group will be referred to as 'All assessments', and the second group as 'Comparison: All assessments'.

 Analytics for multiple-choice answers